omkardesai2827/E-Commerce-Recommender-Systems/README.md

 - **Market Basket**: Upsell during checkout (e.g., Amazon's "Frequently bought together").
 Increases average order value by surfacing cross-sell opportunities.
 - **Item-Item**: Product detail pages for cold-start users (e.g., "Similar products" on eBay).
 Helps with discovery when user data is limited.
 - **User-Item**: Personalized homepages or emails (e.g., Netflix-style "Recommended for you" on Shopify).
 Boosts retention by tailoring to individual journeys.
-- Overall: These systems can increase conversion rates by 10-30% in e-commerce, as seen in platforms like Alibaba or Walmart.
+- Overall: These systems can increase conversion rates by 10-30% in e-commerce, as seen in platforms like Amazon, Flipkart, eBay and many more.

 ## Contributors
 - **Omkar Desai** - Logic and model building
-- **Panagiotis Valsamis** - logic and interface building
+- **Panagiotis Valsamis**(https://github.com/ValsamisP) - logic and interface building

 **We did this project as a group for our 2nd semester Machine learning course.**